PrestaShop/docs/src/content/1.7/modules/creation/_index.md

 }
 ```

-It can just as well extend any class derived from Module, for specific
-needs: `PaymentModule`, `ModuleGridEngine`, `ModuleGraph`, etc.
+It can just as well extend any class derived from Module, for specific needs: `PaymentModule`, `ModuleGridEngine`, `ModuleGraph`, etc.

-At this stage, if you place the module's folder on the /modules folder,
-the module can already be seen in the "Modules" page in the back office,
-in the "Other modules" section – albeit with no real name nor thumbnail.
+At this stage, if you place the module's folder on the `/modules` folder, the module can already be seen in the "Module Catalog" page in the back office, in the "Other modules" section – albeit with no real name nor thumbnail.

 ### The constructor method

-Now, let's fill the class' code block with the essential constructor
-lines.
-A constructor is a function in a class that is automatically
+Now, let's fill the class' code block with the essential constructor lines.
+Since the constructor is the first method to be called when the module is loaded by PrestaShop, this is the best place to set its details.
-called when you create a new instance of a class with new.
-In the case
-of a PrestaShop, the constructor class is the first method to be called
-when the module is loaded by PrestaShop.
-This is therefore the best
-place to set most of its details.

 ```php
 <?php